-Along with serving as a School of Health Professions student ambassador, Izabel also serves as the recruitment chair for Sigma Eta Rho, note taker for the Disability Center, a lab assistant at Boone Hospital Center, and is a member of the Caring for Columbia steering committee.
+Along with serving as a School of Health Professions student ambassador, Izabel also serves as the vice president of service for Sigma Eta Rho and works as a VALOR Medical Technologist at the Harry S. Truman VA Hospital on the Mizzou campus.

 What made you choose Mizzou?

 I chose Mizzou because they offered a clinical laboratory science program near home when most other schools did not.

 How did you choose your major?

 I chose my major because I have always been fascinated with diseases and wanted to get to the root of an individual’s illness.
 Working in a medical laboratory will give me the opportunity to do just that.

 What made you want to pursue a career in health care?

 I choose to pursue a career in health care because the field is rapidly growing and continuously offering new opportunities.
 I want to take those opportunities and help others along the way.

 How have you achieved academic success during your time as an undergraduate?